-Marine Pacific Associates (MPA) is proposing to provide 120 additional apartment units, rehab \$46 existing residential white and extend their lease sixty years.
-This new 60-year "Deal" falls short in addressing the policies of providing the public benefits that are required by the LCP.
+Marina Pacific Associates (MFA) is proposing to provide 120 additional apartment units, rehab \$46 existing residential states and extend their lease sixty years.
+This new 60-year "Deal" falls short in addressing the policies or providing the public benefits that are required by the LCP.

-1. Public access to the disretion is a "Priority" [LCP, page1-7] yet the required improvement of a 25 text pediatrian promenade is ignored.
+Public access to the discretion is a "Priority" [LCP, page 1-7] yet the required improvement of a 28 first pediatrian promenade is ignored.
 The Los Angeles County Code [the "LACC"] Section 22.46.1060 F 2b sets out the 28-foot standard.
-A limited 8-foot sidewalk is the proposed alternative.
-Instead of a promenade encompassing nearly 120,000 square feet of the twiking odge; only 39,000 square feet public promenade area is offered.
-While existing building fbotprints may provide reason for relief in specific areas, an alternatives building fbotprints may provide reason for relief in specific areas, an alternative building for the design of the promenade will demonstrate the ability of the project to more disquately meet the standards of the LCP.
-Given the proposal to significantly reduce the number of boat slips, the surface parking areas between the building of the water should be evaluated for use as part of an enhanced promenade.
+A limited 8-foot sidewalk is the proposed atternative.
+Instead of a promenade encompassing nearly 120,000 square feet of the waters edge; only 39,000 square feet public promenade area is offered.
+While existing building footprints may provide reason for relief in specific areas, an alternatives unallysis for the design of the promenade will demonstrate the ability of the project to more affequately meet the standards of the LCP.
+Given the proposal to significantly reduce the number of boat slips, the surface parking areas between the buildings of the water should be evaluated for use as part of an enhanced promenade.

-In fact, should not the constraints required a variance application, pursuant to LACC 22.46.1070, prior to the appreciate of a promenade with a design that deviates so t significantly from the requirements and standards of the LCP?
-The County staff report. dated 9/6/00, on page 9 arguments that LACC 22.46.1160 "excuses existing development from literal compliance."
-However, a reading of the Section finds that the project must still provide "maximum public benefit" and "(i)n no event shall access be less than 10 feet in width" [LACC 22.46/160 C].
+In fact, should not the county have required a variance application, pursuant to LACC 22.46.1070, prior to the approval of a promenade with a design that deviates so significantly from the expairments and standards of the LCP?
+The County staff report, dated 9/6/00, on page 3 argues that LACC 22.46.1160 "excuses existing development from literal compliance."
+However, a reading of the Section finds that the project must still provide "maximum public benefit" and "(i)n no event shall access be less than 10 feet in width" [LACC 22.464160 C].
 The County review has failed to provide an analysis that justifies a project that does not maximize the public benefit or comply with the minimum LCP standards.
 The Commission should hold a new hearing to adequately review policy implications of this deficient project proposal.

-2. The harbor representers "significant" visual resource.
+The harbor represents "significant" visual resource.
 The MPA project proposal significantly reduces the public's view of the marina.
-Most significantly, the proposal reduces, by approximately 200 fest, the width of the field of view of the harbor from Via Marina, a scenic highway.
+Most significantly, the proposal reduces, by approximately 290 fest, the width of the field of view of the harbor from Via Marina, a scenic highway.
 This impact on public views is ignored on technicalities.
 First, that the views are obstructed by existing vegetation.
-Second, that the public's view from the scenic highway doesn't count because it is not from the "first public road;" and third, the perspective is not at right angle to the sea wall so is not a "view corridor" as defined by the LCP.
+Second, that the public's view from the scenic highway doesn't count because it is not from the "first public road;" and third, the perspective is not arright angle to the sea wall so is not a "view corridor" as defined by the LCP.